14islands/14islands-com-v2/app/blog/_posts/2017-01-19-progressive-web-app-from-scratch.md

 On top of making an useful app, these were our goals:

-- To use a Service Worker to boost performance and make the app available offline.
+- To create a Service Worker to boost performance and make the app available offline.
 - To make sure an “Add to Home Suggestion" would pop-up for users on Android, to access it like a native app.
 - To nicely decorate the app outside the viewport, using a Manifest file.
 - To get a 100% rating with [Lighthouse](https://github.com/GoogleChrome/lighthouse), to check for the PWA best practices.